 This is why Stripe is so attractive because being able to offer PCI compliance AND do the credit card processing is a huge asset for eCommerce merchants.

 Do you want to take subscription payments?
-Paypal can do this, but they charge a fee and for small merchants that make taking subscription payments unfeasible.
+Paypal can do this, but they charge a fee and for small merchants that makes taking subscription payments unfeasible.
 Stripe offers subscribing users to multiple plan types, and it is simple to upgrade users to higher plans.
 This kind of flexibility is invaluable, and companies that charge subscriptions for plans such as hosting would do well to look at Stripe as a payment solution.

 Apart from the fixed percentage, there are no further fees payable.
 There is no monthly contract fee and therefore no early termination fee so if you decide to leave for whatever reason you won't be penalised.